-Just as disturbing as the Connecticut school officials at Hartford Magnet Trinity College Academy who forced Black students to act like ‘real’slaves while being called the N-word during an Underground Railroad reenactment last year (2013) --for the sake of historic accuracy, of course.
+Just as disturbing as the Connecticut school officials at Hartford Magnet Trinity College Academy who forced Black students to act like ‘real’ slaves while being called the N-word during an Underground Railroad reenactment in 2013 --for the sake of historic accuracy, of course.
 Culturally relevant or racially offensive?

 See, the aforementioned assignment opens the floodgates to this level of intellectual grappling and clumsy attempts at racial and cultural inclusion in the classroom.
 There is indeed a fine line between multiculturalism and racism; theory and practice.
 It appears that the common core curriculum writers are unsure of where to draw that line.